niallkh/supply-chain-items/README.md

 ### Add Role

-Before, assign addresses to each Role from contract owner.
+Before, assign addresses to each Role from contract owner address.

 Enter address in `Role Address` input and click button `Farmer` to add Farmer Role to this address .

-The same for other Rolers: Distributor, Retailer, Consumer.
+The same for other Rolers: `Distributor`, `Retailer`, `Consumer`.

 ### Supply chain